onlinecity/wp-gatewayapi/readme.txt

 4. Contact Form 7: Creating a "recipient groups" selection field.

 == Changelog ==

+= 1.7.2 =

+This release strengthens the overall security, thanks to input from an external security audit.

+We highly recommend upgrading to this version, as it hardens the security of our plugin, especially on WordPress-installation with multiple users.

+* Using nonce's in AJAX requests, to prevent CSRF and prevent privilege escalation.
+* Ensures proper roles for various actions to prevent privilege escalation.
+* Improved sanitizing of input.
+* All PHP-files are now secured from direct access.

 = 1.7.1 =
 * Bugfix: Notifications were not sent.